mlbio-epfl/COSMIC/readme.md

    python ./seq2img/eval_knna.py
    ```

-   Besides, we can directly evaluate the generated images in the original image space by checking whether they preserve the correct cell type:
+   Besides, we can directly evaluate the generated images in the original image space by checking whether they preserve the correct cell type.
+Before running, please download the pretrained classifier `classifier_img.pt` from [here](https://drive.google.com/drive/folders/13mFoxXPIhlVMvGOJ0VN06TR3jAsoDs_S?usp=drive_link) and put it into the folder `./ckpt`.
+Then, you can run:
    - **Cell type classification** on generated nuclear images:
    ```bash
    python ./seq2img/eval_ct_cls.py